Azure/reliable-web-app-pattern-dotnet/README.md

 The reference implementation provides a production-grade web application that uses best practices from our guidance and gives developers concrete examples to build their own Reliable Web Application in Azure.
 This repository specifically demonstrates a concert ticketing application for the fictional company Relecloud, embodying the reliable web app pattern with a focus on .NET technologies.
 It guides developers through a simulated migration from an on-premises ASP.NET application to Azure, detailing the architectural changes and enhancements that capitalize on the cloud's strengths during the initial adoption phase.

-This project has a [a companion article in the Azure Architecture Center](https://aka.ms/eap/rwa/dotnet/doc) that describes design patterns and best practices and [a six-part video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos) that details the reliable web app pattern for .NET web app.
+This project has [a companion article in the Azure Architecture Center](https://aka.ms/eap/rwa/dotnet/doc) that describes design patterns and best practices and [a six-part video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos) that details the reliable web app pattern for .NET web app.
 Here's an outline of the contents in this readme:

 - [Architecture](#architecture)
 - [Workflow](#workflow)